 The HIV Legal Network promotes the human rights of people living with, at risk of or affected by HIV or AIDS, in Canada and internationally, through research and analysis, litigation and other advocacy, public education and community mobilization.
-Since its inception, the HIV Legal Network has worked in collaboration with sex workers to defend their human rights.
+Since its inception, the HIV Legal Network has worked in collaboration with sex workers and migrant communities to defend their human rights.